FuGangqiang/mdblog.rs/README.md

     build    Build the blog static files
     help     Prints this message or the help of the given subcommand(s) init     Initialize the blog directory layout
+    new      Create a blog post
-    serve    Serve the blog, rebuild on change
+    serve    Serve the blog, rebuild on change theme    Blog theme operations
 ```

 you can also check the subcommand usage: